 Brachycephalic cats can be at a greater risk of developing painful health issues, which may be worrying for you as an owner and can incur significant vet bills.
 If you are considering, or already have a flat-faced cat, you’ll need to keep a careful eye on their health and ensure they have regular vet checks.

-Brachycephalic Obstructive Airway Syndrome (BOAS) is the clinical term that vets may use to describe the impact that flat faces have on the cat’s airways and ability to breathe.
+Brachycephalic Obstructive Airway Syndrome (BOAS) is the clinical term that vets may use to describe the impact that flat faces have on a cat’s airways and ability to breathe.
 Breathing issues can cause your cat stress, affect their ability to exercise and may also affect their sleep.

-Signs of breathing issues include:
+Signs of breathing problems include:

 You should be particularly mindful of your flat-faced cat during hot weather too, as they often may struggle to keep themselves cool.
 Make sure you keep them hydrated with lots of water and if you can, provide a cooler place out of the heat for them to rest.